UnitexGramLab/unitexgramlab-org/README.md

 At this point the required plugins and vendor libraries should be installed, and your local site should be fully functional.

+## Contributing

+We welcome everyone to contribute to improve this project.
+Below are some of the things that you can do to contribute:

-## Translations
+### Translations

-Thank you for your interest in contributing with Unitex/GramLab, currently the site is available in [English](http://unitexgramlab.org) and [Spanish](http://unitexgramlab.org/es), more translations are welcome.
+Currently the site is available in [English](http://unitexgramlab.org) and [Spanish](http://unitexgramlab.org/es), more translations are welcome.
 If you are interested in volunteering to translate email webmaster@unitexgramlab.org and we will contact you.
 Files to translate are located at:

 - [Error page](pages/error)
 - [Home page](pages/01.home)